guptaa19/SiteStack/privacy_policy.md

 ## 9. Contact Us

-If you have any questions about this Privacy Policy, please contact us at: [Your Email Address or Contact Link]
+If you have any questions about this Privacy Policy, please contact us at: [ashish.gupta102120@gmail.com]

 ---